 10. Warner Bros. allowed Bugs Bunny to appear in 'Who Framed Roger Rabbit?' under the stipulation that he only appears opposite Mickey Mouse, and that the two receive the same amount of screen time.
 The resulting scene is the only time in film history that the two have shared the screen together.

-Rats have empathy.
-When offered the choice of a tempting chocolate treat, or rescuing a drowning rat, they chose to rescue the drowning rat.
+When rats are offered the choice of a tempting chocolate treat, or rescuing a drowning rat, they chose to rescue the drowning rat.

 12. Mexican revolutionary Pancho Villa, who is often portrayed as the epitome of Mexican machismo, never drank alcohol.
 He actually was so worried about alcoholism spreading in Mexico, that he banned alcohol from his province of Chihuahua.

 13. Upton Sinclair's novel "The Jungle" was never about the meatpacking industry.
 Sinclair intended it as a "breaking of human hearts by a system which exploits the labor of men and women for profit."

 14. A Norwegian Ethnographer named Thor Heyerdahl sailed from Peru to Polynesia on a primitive balsa wood raft to prove that ancient trans-oceanic travel was possible.
 When experts called it a fluke, he made an Egyptian reed boat and sailed it from Morocco to Central America to prove them wrong.

 15. Honey bees sleep between five and eight hours a day, some bees hold each other's legs as they sleep.
 Colonies are divided into different sectors of work.
 There are cleaners, nurses, security guards, also collection bees whose sole job is to cache nectar in the comb.
 Promotions happen as well.